mdeangelo272/demo-ansible-powershell/README.md

 ## Usage
-Create a Resource Group in Azure called `DEMO`.
+Create a Resource Group in Azure called `demos`.

 Login into the [Azure Shell](https://shell.azure.com)
 * Select `PowerShell`